-The purpose of this Standard Operating Procedure (SOP) is to provide processes and guidelines to effectively and efficiently plan and execute the Army Educational Outreach Program’s (AEOP) Gains in the Education of Math and Science (GEMS).
+The purpose of this Standard Operating Procedure (SOP) is to provide processes and guidelines to effectively and efficiently plan and execute the U.S. Army Educational Outreach Program’s (AEOP) Gains in the Education of Math and Science (GEMS).
 Outlined below are the policies, procedures and guidelines pertaining to the program.

 - AEOP Priorities and Objectives